aeris-lab/mic-dp/paper.md

 We acknowledge the creators of the CSDRP dataset for making their data publicly available.
 We also thank the developers of scikit-learn and diffprivlib for their valuable tools that enabled this work.

+# Disclaimer

+This work is conducted and supported by INTRES ([Internet of Things Research]([url](https://faculty.washington.edu/ealmasri/))) Lab at the University of Washington (Tacoma).
+INTRES and UW are not responsible for the usage and/or utilization of this package.
+They are meant to promote IoT research and education.
+We are not in any way responsible for the misuse of these packages.
+For more details on the service agreement and terms, please click [here]([url](https://azure.microsoft.com/en-us/support/legal/)).

 # References